 Perhaps even more rewarding, though, are the intangible benefits.
 Bobby and I now have someone else with whom to discuss the business side of publishing, and bounce ideas off of for our own works.

 We never proceeded with the original anthology idea, but I think this end result was better.
 The Last Survivors series has improved both of our writing, and created a friendship that carries through today.
+I hope this helped you better understand how to co-author a book series!

 Want to share this post?
 Here are ready-made tweets: